 *Update and Amendment: I am sorry about misleading you, but the JR60 is actually not an in-house movement.
 The mechanism is in fact based on a Sellita blank movement and refinished to JeanRichard’s standards.
 While some of you may think that this fact makes the watch inferior to competitors, it, in my opinion, is not.
 While the use of a run off the mill movement certainly detracts from the timekeeper’s collectability, it is, on the other hand, a pretty good thing if you plan to buy the watch to actually wear it on a regular basis.

 As I say time and again, what you want in a daily beater is a movement that can be fixed by a professional in the nearest service center.
-If your watch doesn’t cost like a small boat and you can’t afford to book a charter to take it back to Switzerland for oiling and adjustment (or, at least, it is not made by a major brand like the aforementioned Panerai or Breitling), don’t waste your money on a “custom” job, just get something that looks great and is powered by a mechanism that you can trust.
+If your timepiece doesn’t cost like a small boat and you can’t afford to book a charter to take it back to Switzerland for oiling and adjustment (or, at least, it is not made by a major brand like the aforementioned Panerai or Breitling), don’t waste your money on a “custom” job, just get something that looks great and is powered by a mechanism that you can trust.

 WWR preliminary verdict: